-While in New York take in one of these districts or get involved in the Broadway buzz.
-See America’s history, or discover the glitz and glam of the Upper East Side; anything is possible in the city that never sleeps!
+While in New York take in one of these boroughs or get involved in the Broadway buzz.
+See America’s history or discover the glitz and glam of the Upper East Side; anything is possible in the city that never sleeps!

 What to see and do

 - Head to Times Square to take in the rush and energy that is quintessentially New York.
 There is even a museum for all things Times Square located next to the Sephora and there is a Ticket office which sells heavily discounted Broadway show tickets.